mars-research/mars-research.github.io/_posts/2020-11-01-qemu-kvm-1gb-pages.md

 qemu-system-x86_64 -cpu  Skylake-Server ...
 ```

-Having this in our qemu commandline does not set `bit7` as reserved and thus
+Having this in our QEMU commandline does not set `bit7` as reserved and thus
 solves the bug we encountered at the beginning of this post.